Arithmetic of the moduli of semistable elliptic surfaces: Introduction

-Our primary goal of this paper is to enumerate the points of the moduli of nonsingular semistable elliptic surfaces with the discriminant degree $12n$ by considering the moduli stack $\Lc_{1, 12n}$ of stable elliptic fibrations over $\Pb^{1}$ with $12n$ nodal singular fibers and a distinguished section.
-This is justified by showing the bijection of $K$--points between the two moduli spaces where $K$ is any field of characteristic neither 2 nor 3.
-We show that $\Lc_{1, 12n} \cong \mathrm{Hom}_{n}(\Pb^{1}, \Me)$ which is a Deligne--Mumford algebraic mapping stack of regular morphisms.
-For the purpose of point counting, we will consider the coarse moduli space $L_{1,12n}$ of $\Lc_{1,12n}$ instead as to avoid taking account of the automorphisms of the points of $\Lc_{1,12n}$.
-Then, this explicit description allows us to obtain $[L_{1,12n}]$, a class in the Grothendieck ring of $K$--varieties (with $\mathrm{char} (K) \neq 2,3$), expressed as a polynomial of the Lefschetz motive $\Lb:=[\A^1]$.
+Our primary goal of the paper is to enumerate the $\Fb_q$--points of the moduli of nonsingular semistable elliptic surfaces with discriminant degree $12n$.
+Points on stacks are counted with weights, where a point with its stabilizer group $G$ (e.g. automorphism group of a semistable elliptic surface) contributes a weight $\frac{1}{|G|}$.
+We acquire the weighted $\Fb_q$--point counts by considering the moduli stack $\Lc_{1, 12n}$ of stable elliptic fibrations over $\Pb^{1}$ with $12n$ nodal singular fibers and a distinguished section.
+This is justified by showing the equivalence of $K$--points between the two moduli stacks where $K$ is any field of characteristic neither 2 nor 3 (see Proposition~\ref{Semistable_Bijection} for the precise statement and the proof).
+Regarding $\Me$ as the moduli stack of stable elliptic curves, we show that $\Lc_{1, 12n} \cong \mathrm{Hom}_{n}(\Pb^{1}, \Me)$ a Deligne--Mumford stack parameterizing morphisms from $\Pb^1$ to $\Me$.